 Dr. Seuss, author of I Can Read With My Eyes Shut!, gives an idea on why reading is fun.
 “The more that you read, the more things you will know,” he wrote.
 “The more that you learn, the more places you’ll go.”

-But I like most what George R.R.
+But I like what George R.R.
 Martin thinks of reading.
-“A reader lives a thousand lives before he dies,” he pointed out in A Dance With Dragons.
+“A reader lives a thousand lives before he dies,” he pointed out in A Dance with Dragons.
 “The man who never reads lives only one.”

-If you want to become a writer, you ought to read.
+So, you want to become a writer?
+One big help is reading.
 Creative writing and reading go hand in hand.
 “You should write because you love the shape of stories and sentences and the creation of different words on a page,” Annie Proulx contends.
-“Writing comes from reading, and reading is the finest teacher of how to write.”
+“Writing comes from reading, and reading is the best teacher of how to write.”